rudymatela/fitspec/README.md

 FitSpec
 =======

-FitSpec assists you in refining property-sets for testing Haskell programs.
+FitSpec provides automated assistance in the task of refining property sets for functional testing.
 FitSpec does black-box mutation testing and offers guidance towards a minimal and complete property-set.

-**This a work in progress: currently in early stage**

 Compiling and Running